chloeskt/chloeskt/README.md

 My name is Chloé.
 I am currently a Machine Learning Scientist at Sonos in the Spoken Language Understanding team.

-I aml passionate about the world of Artificial Intelligence 🤖, maths and coding !
+I am passionate about the world of Artificial Intelligence 🤖, maths and coding !
 Always eager to learn more ✌️

+I graduated from ENSAE ParisTech with a major in Computer Science & Data Science.
+I am also an MVA (Mathématiques, Vision, Apprentissage) alumni from ENS Paris-Saclay; this master degree is the most prestigious one in the field of machine learning in France.

 My main fields of interests are:
 - NLP \& Speech